News and Events

 12th International Management Control Association Conference

-Last June, Dwight Waeye attended the 12th International Management Control Association Conference in Durham (United Kingdom).
+In June 2023, Dwight Waeye attended the 12th International Management Control Association Conference in Durham (United Kingdom).
 He had the opportunity to interact multiple times with a broad public interested in management control by:

 • presenting his work-in-progress on how incentive systems and internal audits can influence whistleblowing behavior, co-authored with Sophie Maussen, at the doctoral colloquium.